CrescentKohana/CrescentKohana/README.md

 ### ℹ️ About me

 Software Developer at [Rare](https://rare.fi).
-Student of Computer Science (BSc 3rd year) at University of Helsinki.
+Bachelor of Computer Science at University of Helsinki, and Special Auditor at Kyoto University (2022-2023).

 - **Go**・HTTP API, performance, databases
 - **TypeScript** & **JavaScript**・Node.js, React, Next.js